-Cases will be directed to the appropriate hearing body by the Vice President for Student Affairs or designee.
+Cases will be directed to the appropriate hearing body by the Assistant VP for Campus Life or designee.

-A. General Guidelines for Disciplinary Hearings

-These are the general guidelines for all hearing bodies:

-- Although there is no statute of limitations on matters involving any alleged violation of the Student Code of Conduct, a hearing is normally conducted in a timely fashion, as close to the date of the alleged violation as possible. - > Proceedings of all hearings are confidential.
-Members of the hearing panel and student(s) involved may not discuss testimony or evidence with any person not on the panel or not directly involved in the case. - > Legal counsel and parents may not be present at the hearing.

-- > The standard of proof in all judicial cases shall be a preponderance of the evidence. - Students shall generally be given the opportunity to present relevant information and witnesses on their behalf.
-All testimony and evidence presented is at the discretion of the hearing officer and/or the chair of the hearing panel. - > Records of a hearing will be maintained: - a.
+- A. General Guidelines for Disciplinary Hearings (These are the general guidelines for all hearing bodies: - a.
+Although there is no statute of limitations on matters involving any alleged violation of the Student Code of Conduct, a hearing is normally conducted in a timely fashion, as close to the date of the alleged violation as possible. - b.
+Proceedings of all hearings are confidential.
+Members of the hearing panel and student(s) involved may not discuss testimony or evidence with any person not on the panel or not directly involved in the case. - c.
+Legal counsel and parents may not be present at the hearing. - d.
+The standard of proof in all judicial cases shall be "preponderance of the evidence". - e.
+Students shall generally be given the opportunity to present relevant information and witnesses on their behalf.
+All testimony and evidence presented is at the discretion of the hearing officer and/or the chair of the hearing panel. - f.
+Records of a hearing will be maintained: - i.
 The proceedings of a hearing panel hearing will be tape recorded.
-The tape will be kept for 5 years and is only available to the Vice President for Student Affairs or their designee, in order to assist the Vice President for Student Affairs or their designee in determining the validity of an appeal. - b.
-In other administrative hearings, written records will be maintained by the hearing officer and notes will be inputted, when deemed necessary, into the College's judicial system. - Students who allegedly violated the Student Handbook will be notified in electronic writing of the final decision.
-Students may appeal decisions under specific situations (See Appeals section). - > As the University determines whether a student is in violation of any of the University's policies, using the appropriate evidence and judicial history of the student and based on the severity of the violation, the hearing body also may apply any sanction (listed in the Sanction section of this document) to any violation - All interpretation and revisions of this policy is at the discretion of the Vice President for Student Affairs and their decisions are final and not subject to further review.
+The tape will be kept for 5 years and is only available to the Asssistant VP for Campus Life or their designee, to assist the Asssistant VP for Campus Life or their designee in determining the validity of an appeal.